wp-plugins/slaptigooglepr/readme.txt

 1. Download the ZIP file and expand it.
 1. Copy the slaptigooglepr.php file to your wp-content/plugins/ directory.
-1. Go to the Plugins Panel of your WordPress Adminstration page and click the Activate link for SlaptiGooglePR.
+1. Go to the Plugins Panel of your WordPress Adminstration page and click the Activate link for Google PageRank Tool.

-== Screenshots ==

-1. SlaptiGooglePR and Withering Fig view 1
-2. SlaptiGooglePR and Withering Fig view 2

 == Frequently Asked Questions ==